PaperMC/docs/docs/folia/admin/reference/overview.md

-Simple teleportations are completed by ensuring the addition of the teleporting entity to the destination chunk specified by teleporation.
+Simple teleportations are completed by ensuring the addition of the teleporting entity to the destination chunk specified by teleportation.
 This allows the entity to be saved at the target position, as if the teleportation did complete before shutdown.

 Portal teleportations are completed by forcing the addition